 - to destroy the ability of (a person or animal) to reproduce by removing the sex organs or inhibiting their functions.

 - Informal. to delete or remove anything comprising or damaging from: to sterilize a government document before releasing it to the press.

 - Informal. to isolate or completely protect from unwanted, unauthorized, or unwholesome activities, attitudes, influences, etc.: You can't sterilize children against violence.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018

 After this they are taken out of the sterilizer, and are ready for distribution.

-To deprive a person or an animal of the ability to produce offspring, as by removing the reproductive organs.
+- To deprive a person or animal of the ability to produce offspring, as by removing the reproductive organs.

 The American Heritage® Stedman's Medical Dictionary Copyright © 2002, 2001, 1995 by Houghton Mifflin Company.
 Published by Houghton Mifflin Company.